kamranahmedse/kamranahmedse.github.io/blog/_posts/2018-03-18-driver-js-behind-the-scenes.md

 comments: true
 ---

-I launched [Driver.js](http://kamranahmed.info/driver) last week which apparently went huge.
-This post is going to be a quick "behind the scenes" towards how I came up with the idea and what went into writing it (and then rewriting in two days after the launch) and also to give you a little perspective about how I approach the ideas that I have.
-Before we start, if you haven't checked already, go give it a [quick look](http://kamranahmed.info/driver) and make sure to give your feedback.
+I launched [Driver.js](http://kamranahmed.info/driver) last week which apparently went big.
+This post is going to be a quick "behind the scenes" towards how I came up with the idea and what went into writing it and then rewriting in two days after the launch and also to give you a little perspective regarding how I approach the ideas that I have.

 ## Ideas, Ideas and Ideas